mothership-ec/cog/src/Message/Cog/Application/readme.md

 Each Cog module has bootstraps for event listeners; services; routes and tasks.
 Cog itself also has bootstraps for many of these, primarily event listeners and services.

 The bootstraps for Cog live in the Application component under the `Bootstrap` namespace.
-A list the services defined by Cog can be found in [the main readme file](../../../../readme.md).
+A list the services defined by Cog can be found in the main Cog readme file.

 ## Environment